Lou-Zhou/soccer-decision-making/README.md

 1. allModelOutputs.csv - describes the model outputs for every frame evaluated in the data
 2. allModelOutputsAggregated.csv - describes the model outputs aggregated for every event in the data

-## Visualizing Results

-Using the following scripts, you can generate visualizations of both the plays and model outputs:

-1. animatePlays.py - animates given sequence of frames from the tracking data
-2. animateSurfaces.py - animates model surfaces over sequences of frames, useful for Hawkeye data
-3. visualizeFeatures.py - generates visualizations of game states from tracking data
-4. visualizeModelOutput.py - generates singular visualizatios of model surface
-5. plotSpeeds.py - plots the speed of a player over the course of a game
-6. compareFeatures.py - debugging tool to compare one set of features with another.

 ## Hyperparameter Tuning